This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 2 Days in Key West

-Visit Key West Lighthouse and Explore the Keepers Museum / 2 Days in Key West
+Key West Lighthouse and the Keeper’s Museum / 2 Days in Key West

 Stop for Lunch at Santiago's Bodega and Enjoy Delicious Tapas